ritza-co/replit-docs-2/docs/tutorials/47-3D-game-with-three.js.md

 # Building a 3D obstacle avoiding game with three.js

-[Three.js](https://threejs.org/) is a general purpose 3D library for browsers.
-You can create 3D objects, animations and games.
-Take a look at their [examples page](https://threejs.org/examples) in the documentation to see what kind of things you can create.
+[Three.js](https://threejs.org/) is a general-purpose 3D library for browsers.
+You can use it to create 3D objects, animations, and games.
+Take a look at the three.js [examples page](https://threejs.org/examples) in the documentation to see what kind of things you can make.

 In this tutorial, you will learn the basics of three.js and its game creation capabilities by making a simple obstacle avoiding 3D game.
 In the game, you will control a box that moves through a 3D course.
 The goal of the game is to avoid the obstacles and get to the end of the course.

 ![Game play](https://replit-docs-images.bardia.repl.co/images/tutorials/47-3dgamethreejs/gameplay.gif)